 I know, I should just be happy that I found a non-toxic sunscreen that protects her from burns.
-But I can’t leave it alone, so back on google, I went.
-I then learned that you’re really not supposed to spray kids with sunscreen.
+But I can’t leave it alone, so back on google, I’ve gone.
+I recently learned that you’re really not supposed to spray kids with sunscreen.
 Fantastic.
 Apparently, the aerosol can get sunscreen in their lungs, and you might not get optimal coverage.
 Why do they sell this stuff if you’re not supposed to use it?!

 Anyhow… I haven’t yet been able to find a spray non-toxic sunscreen that seems ideal.
 Many of the “natural” brand reviews say that they are too chunky to spray or that they don’t work, neither of which I want to deal with.
 Now that I have two kids I’ll probably break down and use a spray soon.
 I’ll update the post if I find one we like.